luapower/glue/glue.md

 ### `glue.buffer([ctype]) -> alloc(minlen|false) -> buf, capacity`

 Return an allocation function that reuses or reallocates an internal buffer based on the `len` argument.

-The returned pointer is garbage collected.
-`ctype` is the type of one element and it defaults to `char`.
+  * `ctype` is the type of one element and it defaults to `char`.

-The buffer only grows, it never shrinks and it only grows in powers of two steps.
+  * the buffer only grows, it never shrinks and it only grows in powers of two steps.

-The contents of the buffer _are not preserved_ between allocations.
+  * the contents of the buffer _are not preserved_ between allocations.

-The allocation function returns the buffer's current capacity which can be equal or greater than the requested length.
+  * the allocation function returns the buffer's current capacity which can be equal or greater than the requested length.
+  * the returned pointer is garbage collected: for faster deallocation use `glue.free()` and don't use the allocation function afterwards.

 ### `glue.dynarray([ctype]) -> alloc(len|false) -> buf, len`

 Return an allocation function that reuses or reallocates an internal buffer based on the `len` argument.

-The returned pointer is garbage collected.
-`ctype` is the type of one element and it defaults to `char`.
+  * `ctype` is the type of one element and it defaults to `char`.

-The internal buffer grows and shrinks in powers of two steps.
+  * the internal buffer grows and shrinks in powers of two steps.

-The contents of the buffer are preserved between allocations.
+  * the contents of the buffer are preserved between allocations.

-The allocation function always returns the buffer's requested length.
+  * the allocation function always returns the buffer's requested length.
+  * the returned pointer is garbage collected: for faster deallocation use `glue.free()` and don't use the allocation function afterwards.

 > __NOTE__: LuaJIT only.